Cookie Settings

 Situation

-• The declining importance of the print business requires a further expansion of digital business.
+• The declining relevance of the print business is leading to a greater focus on digital formats.

-• The investment backlog in the area of data makes it difficult both to expand digital business and to quantify measures.
+• A backlog of investment in the area of data makes it difficult to expand digital business and quantify control measures.

-• The complex stakeholder landscape made it difficult to carry out data projects and initiatives.
+• A complex stakeholder landscape poses a challenge when implementing data projects and initiatives.

 Solution